 Like many of our other spa customers, chances are you might have questions.
 To help you learn more about our products, ownership and the benefits they can offer, we have listed some of our most-asked questions below and provided you with the answers.
 If the information you’re looking for isn’t below, please feel free to contact our showroom for more information.
 One of our home and backyard leisure experts would be more than happy to assist you.

 Should I Buy A Hot Tub?

 Making the decision to buy a hot tub is a big one.
 It’s not something you do every day, after all.
 Your lifestyle can have a significant impact on the decision to purchase a hot tub.
-Before making the decision, ask yourself these following questions:
+Before making the decision, about ask yourself these following questions:

 - Where in my backyard will I install a hot tub?